About the car

 I brought this car back in (month and year).
-Originally I was always set on the assumption NC’s were useless compared to the other generations.
+Originally I was always set on the assumption NC’s were useless compared to the other three generations.
 Something about the cars style eventually grew on me fast.
-I didn’t take long to go on the ‘old Google and see what and how people were modifying them.
+I didn’t take long to till I was on Google and seeing what and how people were modifying them.
 I immediately decided I was set on finding a NC.
-But at that point I had no idea what I should be looking for, so a few weeks of doing some homework I found I’d be looking at a “Sport” model for everything I wanted in a MX-5.
+But at that point I had no idea what variant NC I was after.
+So after hours of research I found out the “Sport” model NC1 had the LSD and 6spd Mazda gearbox that I was after.

 I knew the MX-5/Roadster/Miata community was strong but I was blown away by how many like-minded people their were and how much effort owners put towards helping others in any way, shape or form.
-My favoruite is probably Miata.net.
+My favourite community is probably Miata.net.
 Those Americans really do make excellent articles.

 Anyways enough rambling your here for the spec lists aren’t you? 😉